Aging Curve Analysis - When Do NPB Players Peak

 What Is Aging Curve Analysis

 An aging curve is a statistical representation of how player performance changes with age.
 Bill James systematized the concept in MLB during the 1980s, and it has since become a foundational element of sabermetrics.
 In NPB, analytical groups such as Data Studio and DELTA have been constructing Japan-specific aging curves using domestic datasets since the 2010s.
 The standard methodology, known as the delta method, aggregates year-over-year performance changes for the same player at each age to derive average improvement and decline patterns.
-This approach is susceptible to survivor bias—the tendency for declining players to retire and disappear from the sample—making statistical corrections essential.
+This approach is susceptible to survivor bias - the tendency for declining players to retire and disappear from the sample - making statistical corrections essential.
 In NPB, the active roster limit of 29 players (compared to MLB's 26) and frequent shuttling between the first and second teams mean that setting appropriate playing-time thresholds is a critical factor in analysis accuracy.

 Hitter Peak Ages by Position

 OPS-based aging curves for NPB hitters show an overall peak between ages 27 and 29, though significant variation exists by position.
 Defensively demanding positions such as shortstop and center field tend to peak around age 26, with sharp declines after 30.
 First basemen and designated hitters, by contrast, maintain performance more easily past 30, with peaks shifting to ages 29 through 31.
 Notable examples include Hiromitsu Ochiai winning the Triple Crown at age 32 and Koji Yamamoto hitting 44 home runs in a season at 33.
-More recently, Yuki Yanagita sustained an OPS above .900 well into his 30s.
+Yuki Yanagita, from 2018 through 2021, sustained an OPS above .900 well into his 30s.
 Power metrics tend to peak one to two years later than pure batting skill, likely because muscular maturation temporarily compensates for declining bat speed.
 Walk-to-strikeout ratios (BB/K) often continue improving into the early 30s, reflecting experience-driven improvements in pitch recognition and plate discipline.

 Pitcher Aging Patterns and Velocity Changes